skiply/hmfaysal.github.io/_posts/2014-07-23-why-jekyll.md

 Jekyll Generates Static Websites.
 Static websites are popular because they are super efficient, extremely fast and usually free to host.
 Blogs, resumes, marketing websites, landing pages, and documentation are all good candidates for static websites.
 To understand the differences and benefits of static vs dynamic websites, follow this quick visual tutorial:

 ![What is a Static Website?]({{ site.url }}/images/post/what-is-a-static-website.png "What is a Static Website?")
+<figcaption>What is a Static Website?</figcaption>

 Well, I guess it's quite obvious that I really enjoy working with Jekyll — with good reasons — so let me just briefly suggest some of the benefits of using a static site generator in favor of a heavy dynamic, database driven content management system.

 - **Speed**: Static HTML pages are small, lightweight and perform blazingly fast.
 You’ll notice the difference.
 Static websites serve content directly from the web-server's file-system exactly as stored.
+Static File Servers are extremely fast, can handle tons of traffic, and fail much less often.

 - **Version Control**: Contents and files remain on your computer.
 Perform backups or keep track of changes via GIT or SVN — *it’s quite easy without a database.*